uktrade/terraform-platform-modules/README.md

 #### Running Trufflehog via Docker

 To run trufflehog in a Docker container there is a ```run-trufflehog.sh``` script which handles the Docker command and ensures your project directory is correctly mounted inside the container.
+The working directory is set to the current working directory.

 Key Usage Note: